How to get from Tirana to Saranda in 2022 (bus routes + times!)

 Buying tickets

-The kiosks to buy tickets sit right at the front of the bus station, and they all have names on the front detailing the destinations that they sell tickets to.
+The kiosks to buy tickets sit right at the front of the bus station, and they all have names on the front detailing the destinations where they sell tickets.

 “Saranda?”
 I asked a man sitting outside the Saranda booth.
 “No” he said to me, before getting back to his cigarette.
 In hindsight, I don’t think he actually worked there.